kr105/bk_87225/README.md

 - Electronic door-lock connection.

 This repo is not meant as a public release usable project, at least not yet.
 At some point in the future, I will upload proper flashing instructions and add customization and other features.
 For now, you can use it as a reference or anything else (MIT Licensed).

+Most of the hardware interfacing code has been reverse engineered from the original firmware shipped with this device and looking into the Tuya SDK, so many API/Libraries calls are not fully documented or only some parameters are understood and others are just there so it works.
+Further info will be added once it is available.

 #### GPIO info